Shawn-Nichol/AndroidKotlinGuide/Dependency Injection/Manual Dependency Injection.md

 There are issues with this approach
 1. There's a lot boilerplat code.
 If you wanted to create another instance of LoginViewModel in another part of the ccode, you'd have code duplication.
 2. Depeendencies have to be declared in order.
-You ahve to instantiate UserRepostory before LoginViewModel in order to create it.
+You have to instantiate UserRepostory before LoginViewModel in order to create it.
 3. It's difficult to reuse objects. if you wanted to reuse UserRepostory across multiple features, you'd have to make it follow the singleton patter.
 The signleton pattern makes testing more difficult becuase all tests share the same singleton instance.

 ## Managing dependencies with a container.
 To sovle the issue of reusing objects, you can create your own dependencies container, class that you use to get dependencies.
 All instances provided by this container can be public.
 In the exmaple, becuase you only need an instance of UserRepsotory, you can make its dependencies private with the option of making them public in the future if they need to be provieded.

 ```
-// Container of objects ahred across the whole app
+// Container of objects shared across the whole app
 class AppContainer {
-  // Since you want to expose userRepository out of the contaienr, you need to satisfy its dependencies as you did before.
+  // Since you want to expose userRepository out of the container, you need to satisfy its dependencies as you did before.
   ```
   private val retrofit = Retrofit.Builder()
     .baseUrl("https://example.com")